Welcome to today's edition of the Rush 24-7 podcast.

 This is just a laziness of thought.

-How are we gonna limit the power of the federal government?
+How are we going to limit the power of the federal government?

-You're gonna come out in support of the government getting involved in man-made global warming and nationalizing what's left of the economy, all for the middle class.
+You're going to come out in support of the government getting involved in man-made global warming and nationalizing what's left of the economy, all for the middle class.

 Have you noticed how frequently Biden talked about middle class last night and Obama doing the same thing?

-This is another way around class envy or another route to uh to class envy.
+This is another way around class envy or another route to class envy.

-So the theory, and I guess Fred Barnes signs on to this now.
+So the theory, and I guess Fred Martin signs on to this now.

-You grow government, you have government takeover, everything it isn't running right, because government screwed it up in the first place.
+It isn't running right because government screwed it up in the first place.

 So you have the people that broke it.

-The people that broke it, the people that are interceding in the free market working, for the sake of the middle class who they are harming, have to now go in and fix it.
+The people that broke it, the people that are interceding in the free market work for the sake of the middle class who they are harming have to now go in and fix it.

 And if he gets it, what's to stop some other state?